Deep exclusive electroproduction of $\pi^0$ at high $Q^2$ in the quark valence regime

+The longitudinal to transverse ratio $R$ of exclusive $\rho^0$ electro-production was measured at HERA over the range of $Q^2$ from $\le 1\text{ GeV}^2$ to $\ge 20 \text{ GeV}^2$ \cite{Chekanov:2007zr,Aaron:2009wg}.
+Over this kinematic range, $R$ rises from $\approx 1$ to $\approx 5$ as $Q^2$ increases.
+Thus even at $Q^2 \sim 20 \text{ GeV}^2$ the transverse cross section in deep virtual exclusive $\rho$ production is not negligible.
+The role of the pion as the Goldstone boson of Chiral Symmetry breaking predicts a much smaller value of $R$ for exclusive $\pi^0$ production for $Q^2$ in the range of 1 to 3 GeV$^2$ \cite{PhysRevD.79.054014,Goloskokov:2011rd, Goldstein_2012}.
+Nonetheless we expect a gradual transition to dominance of $\sigma_L$ in $\pi^0$ electroduction as $Q^2$ increases.
+Observing this transition is crucial to disentangling the contributions of quark helicity-flip and helicity-conserving amplitudes.
+The present data demonstrate slower than asymptotic $Q^2$-dependence and also provide initial evidence for the interference of quark helicity-flip and helicity-conserving amplitudes in $d\sigma_{LT}$.
 An L/T separation of the $\pi^0$ electroproduction cross section at these high values of $x_B$ will provide a definite answer on the size of the longitudinal contribution.
-This is the goal of an upcoming experiment~\cite{Munoz:2013} in Hall C at Jefferson Lab which is expected to run within the next 2 years.
+This is the goal of an upcoming experiment~\cite{Munoz:2013} in Hall C at Jefferson Lab which is expected to run within the next two years.\\